-Open and close your cylinder gently and completely (this is actually standard in tech diving).
+- Open and close your cylinder gently and completely.
+This is standard in tech diving.

 - Take a few deep breaths from your regulator while looking at your pressure gauge.
 The needle should hold steady instead of fluctuating.
 If it drops with each breath your valve is closed.
 If it bounces down and back up with each breath the valve is only partially open.